wangantian/wangantian.github.io/_teaching/Clemson_ECE2090.md

 This lab is accompany with ECE 2010 Logic and Computing Devices at Clemson University.
 Students are expected to perform circuit board building using 74-series chips and gate level logic simulation using Logisim Evolution, with lab related simulation detials listed in [Logisim Evolution tutorial](#Logisim_Evolution_Tutorial).

 Though the lab content is simple, while all these labs introduce concepts that with broad significance for students' future learning.
-It is summarized in [Extra materials for students' interests](#Extra_material)
+It is summarized in [Extra materials for students' interests](#Extra_material).

 This lab course uses Final/Capstone project as final evaluation.
 Students are expected to design a larger scale digital design to fulfill the course requirements.
 Students were provided with possible final project topics listed in [Lab final project prompts](#project_prompts), but they are free to choose their topics based on their interest.